nikitavoloboev/data/sharing/my-github.md

 # My [GitHub](https://github.com/nikitavoloboev) repositories
 The number between brackets shows the year I created the repo in.
-Repos with a 🌟 are my **favourite**.
+Repos with 🌟 are my **favourite**.
 Repos with 💡 mean they are in an idea stage still.

 ## Learn Anything
 - [Learn Anything (2017) 🌟](https://github.com/learn-anything/learn-anything) - Search Interactive Maps to Learn Anything.